ben300694/word-embeddings/README.md

 # Lecture: Representations in Natural Language Processing

-Material for the lecture "Representations in Natural Language Processing", HHU Düsseldorf, winter term 2022/2023.
+Material for the lecture "Representations in Natural Language Processing", HHU Düsseldorf.
-This is based on the seminar "Word Embedding Spaces" which is run at HHU in the summer term 2022.
+This is based on the seminar "Word Embedding Spaces" which first ran at HHU in the summer term 2022.

 ## Outline

-`exercises` for the tutorials, `notes` for additional write-up and lists of references, `presentations` for the slides
+`exercises` for the tutorials,
+`notes` for additional write-up and lists of references, `presentations` for the slides

 ## Syllabus